 Intel 10th vs 9th vs 8th Gen CPUs Specs Comparison – Comet Lake vs Coffee Lake (Refresh)

-In this article, let’s also discuss some of the new features that the 10th gen has to offer.
+First, let’s also discuss some of the new features that the 10th gen has to offer.
 What exactly the 10th gen Intel CPUs have that its predecessors don’t.
 This is just a specifications comparison since at this time benchmarks and reviews for the 10th gen CPUs are not out yet.
 It is expected that we will see reviews starting May

 So basically, the three generations are based on the same 14nm fabrication processor; just with “refinements” on each generation.
 Intel wasn’t able to use 10nm or 7nm, unlike AMD who is already using 7nm on their 3rd Gen Ryzen CPUs and Navi GPUs.
 The 10th Gen Intel CPUs are basically based on 14nm+++, while the 9th gen is 14nm++ and 8th gen is 14nm+.